OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/09-logging-monitoring.md

 8. All logging controls should be implemented on a trusted system
 9. Ensure that a mechanism exists to conduct log analysis

+#### 3. Monitoring

+1. Effective monitoring and alerting should be established to detect and respond to suspicious activities quickly
+2. Account for attack patterns that bypass standard lockouts, like using the same passwords against multiple user accounts while rotating IP addresses

 #### References

 * OWASP [Cheat Sheet: Logging][cslogging]